dingo/api/readme.md

 ### Optional Aliases

-These aliases are optional but do make life easier and provide you with a terser syntax when working with the API.
+These aliases are optional but do make life easier and provide you with a terser syntax when working with the API:

 	"API"        => "Dingo\Api\Facades\API",
 	"Controller" => "Dingo\Api\Routing\Controller",